-Note: The Company provided guarantees for loans from financial institutions of ¥651,063 million for ITOCHU Treasury Corporation.
-Excluding the amounts below, ¥282,715 million is recognized as the amount guaranteed to ITOCHU Treasury Corporation by the Company.
+Note: The Company provided guarantees for loans from financial institutions of ¥453,858 million for ITOCHU Treasury Corporation.
+Excluding the amounts below, ¥281,600 million is recognized as the amount guaranteed to ITOCHU Treasury Corporation by the Company.

-- The guarantees for loans include a long-term loan of \(\frac{4}{2}40,237\) million to Orchid Alliance Holdings Limited.
+- The guarantees for loans include a long-term loan of ¥68,777 million to Orchid Alliance Holdings Limited.
 Since the Company also provided a guarantee for the long-term loan of Orchid Alliance Holdings Limited, this amount is excluded from the amount of the guarantees for ITOCHU Treasury Corporation. - The guarantees for loans include loans arising from ITOCHU Treasury Corporation's assumption of obligations without specific liabilities for the Company's assumed import bills.
-Of these,¥128,111 million was unpaid by the Company at the time the obligation was assumed.
-Since this corresponds to the recorded balance of other payable to ITOCHU Treasury Corporation, it has been excluded from the amount of the guarantees. - (2) Discounted trade notes receivable on a recourse basis with banks and trade notes receivable endorsed to suppliers in the settlement of accounts payable

-Amounts of export bills discounted
+Of these, ¥103,481 million was unpaid by the Company at the time the obligation was assumed.
+Since this corresponds to the recorded balance of other payable to ITOCHU Treasury Corporation, it is excluded from the amount of the guarantees. - (2) Discounted trade notes receivable on a recourse basis with banks Amounts of export bills discounted ¥58,249 million

-4. Receivables from and Payables to Subsidiaries and Associated Companies (Millions of Yen)
+4. Receivables from and Payables to Subsidiaries and Associated Companies

+Current

-Receivables from subsidiaries and associated companies:
+Subsidiaries and associated companies:

+Subsidiaries and associa